-- Process Risk; risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal and data protection risk. - Business Continuity Risk; risk of loss arising from disruption of business or system failures. - Outsourcing Risk; risk of loss from the authorized entity's use of a third party (the "outsourcing service provider") to perform activities that would normally be undertaken by the authorized entity, now or in the future.
-The supplier may itself be an authorized or unauthorized entity. - Cyber Security Risk; risk of loss related to technical infrastructure or the use of technology within an organization. - Regulatory Compliance & Integrity Risk; threat of damage to reputation, existing or future equity or results of an institution as a result of inadequate compliance with legal requirements covering a broad range of Compliance and Integrity risk topics.
+- Process Risk: risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal and data protection risk. - Business Continuity Risk: risk of loss arising from disruption of business or system failures including system outage. - Outsourcing Risk: risk of loss from the authorized entity's use of a third party (the "outsourcing service provider") to perform activities that would normally be undertaken by the authorized entity, now or in the future.
+The supplier may itself be an authorized or unauthorized entity.
+This risk includes loss from system outage, data loss etc. - Cyber Security Risk: risk of loss related to technical infrastructure or the use of technology within an organization. - Regulatory Compliance & Integrity Risk: threat of damage to reputation, existing or future equity or results of an institution as a result of inadequate compliance with legal requirements covering a broad range of Compliance and Integrity risk topics.

-For the period ended 31 December 2021, similar to category 1 and category 2 risks, the risk profile of NBE was limited as 2021 has been a year to primarily build up banking activities, as NBE started its business in September 2020.
+For the period ended 31 December 2022, similar to category 1 and category 2 risks, the risk profile of NBE was limited as 2022 has been a year to build up banking activities further, as NBE started its business in September 2020.
+There were no operational incidents with significant losses in both 2021 and 2022.